souzaemmanuel/minesweeper-angular-signal/README.md

 To run the frontend app use the command: `nx serve frontend`

-To customize the project and create new libs, components, services, etc take a look at [the Nx documentation](https://nx.dev/plugin-features/use-code-generators), or use the Angular CLI.
+To customize the project and create new libs, components, services, etc. take a look at [the Nx documentation](https://nx.dev/plugin-features/use-code-generators), or use the Angular CLI.

 ## Unit Testing

 **To unit test this project I'm using Jest both front and backend.**

-- To test the service lib, for example run: `nx test services`
+- To test the service lib, for example, run: `nx test services`

 - To test the backend app, run: `nx test backend`

-- To se the covarege, run `nx test services --coverage`
+- To see the coverage, run `nx test services --coverage`

 Take a look at the coverage folder.